gkatsev/set.js/README.md

 # Set.js

-I created this because I noticed that there were no actual set object implementations in JavaScript and also to learn a bit more about creating node modules.
+I created this because I could not find any actual set object implementations in JavaScript that included functions such as union and intersect.
+Alsom I wanted to learn a bit more about creating node modules.
 This uses [vows](http://vowsjs.org/ "vows")

 ## Usage